googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 NOTE: If no ClipBox table is present but a bounding box is required by the implementation, it can be computed for a given color glyph by traversing the graph of Paint tables that defines that color glyph.

-If a clip box is provided for a color glyph, the color glyph is bounded, and no inspection of the Paint graph is required to determine boundedness.
-If no clip box is defined for a color glyph, however, applications shall confirm that the color glyph definition is bounded, and shall not render the color glyph if the defining graph is not bounded.

 To ensure that rendering implementations do not clip any part of a color glyph, the clip box needs to be large enough to encompass the entire color glyph